 Sure, men wanted to take over the world back then, but not today.

 Sure, there were men trying to take over the world in the last century, but not today.

 Sure, the newly appointed (unelected) “President” of the European Union, Herman Van Rompuy, recently stated: “2009 is also the first year of global governance, with the establishment of the G20 in the middle of the financial crisis.
 The climate conference in Copenhagen is another step towards the global management of our planet.”

-To think that we will ever be at the mercy of power hungry men bent on world domination and global plunder is surely just some kind of crazy conspiracy theory isn’t it?
+To think that we will ever be at the mercy of power-hungry men bent on world domination and global plunder is surely just some kind of crazy conspiracy theory, isn’t it?

-I could not more highly recommend Avraham Gileadi’s “The Book of Isaiah: Analytical Translation with Comprehensive Concordance” which you can purchase online, or you can read just the translation without the interpretive keys online for free here.
-Imagine a contemporary translation of Isaiah by an LDS scholar who incorporates the light shed by Book of Mormon, Dead Sea Scrolls and other texts that have spoken from the dust in our day.
+I could not more highly recommend Avraham Gileadi’s “The Book of Isaiah: Analytical Translation with Comprehensive Concordance” which you can purchase online, or you can read the translation without the interpretive keys online for free here.
+Imagine a contemporary translation of Isaiah by an LDS scholar who incorporates the light shed by the Book of Mormon, Dead Sea Scrolls, and other texts that have spoken from the dust in our day.

 Consider the following three verses from Gileadi’s translation of Isaiah chapter 10: